 If you would like to read my review of the last episode, click here.

-Synopsis: Rowan is caught by surprise when someone from his past resurfaces, and Olivia has to make a life-changing decision about the campaign.
+Synopsis: Eli is caught by surprise when someone from his past resurfaces, and Olivia has to make a life-changing decision about the campaign.
 Meanwhile, flashbacks reveal exactly what happened the night of Francisco Vargas’ assassination.
 (Scandal Wiki)

 Writer: Chris Van Dusen